 - Add the strawberries and mix trying to not smash the berries.

 - Drop the cookies by teaspoon onto a baking pan lined with parchment paper.
-About 12 to a standard sized pan.
+About 12-15 to a standard sized pan (they do not spread much).
 I used a small cookie scoop to do that.

 - Bake for 12-15 minutes until cookies are puffed up and turn light golden colour.
 It took exactly 15 minutes in my oven.